khushi4452/ImageWizard/README.md

-### Image Editing using the python Flask and openCV
+### Image Editing  Website using the python Flask and openCV
 ### This is a Image Editing Website that uses Frontend ,and Flask as the Backend.